farcasterxyz/hub-monorepo/CONTRIBUTING.md

 ---

 ### 3.4.
-Creating the PR
+Creating a PR

 All submissions must be opened as a Pull Request and reviewed and approved by a project member.
-The CI build process will ensure that all tests pass and that all linters have been run correctly.
-In addition, you should ensure that:
+The CI process will ensure that all tests pass and that all linters got run correctly.
+In addition, ensure that:

-- The PR titles _must_ follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification
+- All PR titles _must_ follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification
 - Commit titles _should_ follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification

 As an example, a good PR title would look like this: